Privacy and Data Protection Policy

 The only cookies stored are used for the running of the site.
 No personal information will be permanently stored or passed to a third party

 Complaints should normally be addressed to any Officer of the Society in the first instance.
 Additionally, complaints can be referred to the Information Commissioner’s Office.
 Details can be found at www.ICO.org.uk.

-The information stored by cookies is not passed outside the website.
+Neither the information stored by cookies not your browser details will be passed outside the website.

 Data is held:

 - So that officers can contact members by email or other means to organise meetings, consult members about relevant matters and provide information of interest (which may include details of products and services provided by third parties).

 - To maintain a membership directory accessible to all members.